Main content

 Climate Resilience Webinar

-Greenbelt shared the results of our analysis work to prioritize parcels for flood mitigation, urban cooling, natural resilience, and drinking water.
-We discussed with municipal and land trust employees how the results can be used for planning and grant funding opportunities.
+In 2020, Greenbelt shared the findings of our analysis to prioritize parcels for flood mitigation, urban cooling, natural resilience, and drinking water protection.
+We engaged with municipal and land trust staff to explore how these results can inform planning efforts and support grant funding opportunities.